clover0916/11Tube-Music/README.md

 - Windows 11 21H2 +

 ## Installation
-1. Download the latest version (P) of 11Tube Music from [Releases](https://github.com/clover0916/11Tube-Music/releases).
+1. Download the latest version (ZIP) of 11Tube Music from [Releases](https://github.com/clover0916/11Tube-Music/releases).
-2. Locate the  file and unzip it.
+2. Locate the ZIP file and unzip it.
 3. Install the certificate.
 [How?](https://github.com/clover0916/11Tube-Music/blob/master/How_to_install_the_certificate.md)
-4. Double-click the .appx file
+4. Double-click the APPX file
 5. Follow the on-screen instructions to complete the installation process.
 6. Once the installation is finished, congratulations!
 You can now enjoy 11Tube Music.